Gummy Vitamins That Actually Travel Well

-The most overlooked concept here is transit stability.
-A gummy can look perfect coming off the line and still turn into a sticky, fused, misshapen mess after a weekend of real-world travel.
-That isn’t just a cosmetic issue; it’s a formulation, process, and packaging challenge that should be treated like a measurable product requirement.
+The concept most people skip is transit stability.
+A gummy can look perfect coming off the line and still turn into sticky, fused mess after a weekend of real-world travel.
+That isn't just a cosmetic issue—it's a formulation, process, and packaging challenge that demands proper testing.

 “It didn't melt,” so what went wrong?

-When gummies fail during travel, it’s often not because they liquefied.
-More commonly, they change slowly and quietly: they creep under pressure, pick up moisture, lose moisture, or become tacky enough to glue themselves together.
-People call it “melting” because that’s what it looks like when the bag opens.
+When gummies fail during travel, it's rarely because they turned to liquid.
+They change slowly and quietly: they creep under pressure, pick up moisture, lose moisture, or become tacky enough to glue themselves together.
+People call it “melting” because that's what it looks like when the bag opens.

 The spec most brands don't write: transit stability

-If “travel-friendly” is going to mean anything operationally, it needs to translate into controls a manufacturer can hit and verify.
-That means defining what the product must look and feel like after stress, not just at the time of release.
+If “travel-friendly” is going to mean anything operationally, you need controls a manufacturer can hit and verify.
+That means defining what the product must look and feel like after stress, not just at launch.

 Moisture is usually the real enemy (not heat)

-Heat gets all the blame, but gummies are water-based systems.
-The bigger driver of travel problems is often moisture migration-the gummy trying to equilibrate with whatever environment it’s trapped in (or exposed to).
+Everyone blames heat, but gummies are water-based systems.
+The bigger driver of travel problems is moisture migration—the gummy trying to equilibrate with whatever environment it's trapped in.

 When a gummy gains moisture